ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 There are no image decoders at the moment (WIP), so image cannot be used as output features.

-### Image Features Measures
+### Image Features metrics

-As no image decoders are available at the moment, there are also no image measures.
+As no image decoders are available at the moment, there are also no image metrics.

 Date Features